apache/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

 #.
 Select the VM template you want to work with.

 #.
-Into System Preferences -> Network
+Go into System Preferences -> Network

 #.
 Change the "Template type" to "VNF"